-Below we have the latest news and developments from the Avionics world, and how it all relates to aviation in New Zealand.
+Below we have the latest news, developments and advice from the Avionics world, and how it all relates to aviation in New Zealand.

 Posted: Aug 2016